15 Best Attractions in Da Nang, Vietnam (2025 Guide)

 Discover Da Nang’s top attractions, from the majestic Marble Mountains and iconic Golden Bridge to pristine beaches and vibrant night markets.
 Your expert guide starts here.

-We only recommend attractions and tours we believe will enhance your trip.
+Transparency Notice: We only recommend attractions and tours we believe will enhance your trip.
 Some links on this page are affiliate links, meaning we may earn a commission at no extra cost to you.
-This helps us create valuable travel guides.
+This helps us create valuable travel guides while maintaining our independence.

 Discover the Best Attractions in Da Nang